Liverpool Draw PSG, Madrid Clubs Clash In Champions League Last 16 - UrduPoint

 Arne Slot's Liverpool finished first in the 36-team league phase of the competition to qualify directly for this stage, while PSG finished 15th and had to come through a two-legged play-off tie in which they crushed fellow French side Brest 10-0 on aggregate.

-The first leg will take place at the Parc des Princes in Paris on March 4 or 5, with the return at Anfield a week later.
+The first leg will take place at the Parc des Princes in Paris on Wednesday, March 5, with the return at Anfield six days later, on Tuesday, March 11.

 The clubs last met in the Champions League in the group stage in 2018/19, when PSG won 2-1 at home after Liverpool triumphed 3-2 in England.